 During my last two pregnancies, I worked full-time while balancing the demands of pregnancy and little ones at home.

-The stress of going to work was overwhelming, and I would often find myself fantasizing about how relieving it would feel to work-from-home.
-Thankfully there are a plethora of work-at-home job opportunities now available that allow pregnant women to work (did I mention in sweatpants?) from the comfort of their own homes!
+The stress of going to work was overwhelming, and I would often find myself fantasizing about how relieving it would feel to work from home.
+Thankfully there are a plethora of work-at-home jobs now available that allow pregnant women to work (did I mention in sweatpants?) from the comfort of their own homes!

-Whether you’re transitioning out of your nine-to-five in preparation for your maternity leave or you’re simply looking to increase your income before adding a new bundle to your home, you’ve come to the right place for finding the best work-at-home jobs for pregnant women.
+Whether you’re transitioning out of your 9-to-5 in preparation for your maternity leave or you’re simply looking to increase your income before adding a new bundle to your home, you’ve come to the right place for finding the best work-at-home jobs for pregnant women.

-Before diving into our list of jobs below, we thought we would share a few tools so you’re fully prepared for your new journey.
+Here are the best at-home jobs for pregnant women.
+Before diving into our list of jobs down below, check out a few tools to help make the transition easier, so you’re fully prepared for your new journey.

-Tools for a Smooth Transition into Working at Home While Pregnant:
+Tools for a Smooth Transition into Working at Home While Pregnant

-Knowing your own tolerance levels and prepping ahead of time will ensure that your surroundings are properly staged for work-at-home success while pregnant.
+Knowing your own tolerance levels and prepping ahead of time will ensure that your surroundings are properly set up for work-at-home success while pregnant.

-Below are a few of my personal favorite go-to items that are certain to help create a comfortable work environment while you’re pregnant.
+Below are a few of my favorite go-to items that are certain to help create a comfortable work environment while you’re pregnant.